MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     If you know what you do you migth change the code or CSS to whatever you like.
 Have fun!

-5. TODO w.r.t to FOTORAMA
+5. TODO & Bugs w.r.t to FOTORAMA
     - showcaption: Setting is ignored for the firs two images
+    - mixture of images with and without GPS-data and the option showmap="true" and requiregps="false" causes JS-errors.
+No standard use case.
+User should set showmap="false" for that case.

 # Usage of Leaflet Elevation
 1. Preparation  (optional)